quicwg/ops-drafts/draft-ietf-quic-manageability.md

 While QUIC endpoints are often able to survive address changes, e.g. by NAT rebindings, blocking a portion of the traffic based on 5-tuple hashing increases the risk of black-holing an active connection when the address changes.

+Note that some source ports are assumed to be reflection attack vectors by some servers; see {{Section 8.1 of I-D.ietf-quic-applicability}}.
+As a result, NAT rebinding to these source ports can result in that traffic being blocked.

 ## DDoS Detection and Mitigation {#sec-ddos-dec}